Frank the Plank: Plot

-Frank goes to the bar, where he seizes the opportunity to get a free drink.
-However, he is punched by Eddie, who blames Frank for Ian getting oral sex from Karen.
-When Frank returns home, he suddenly hits Ian in the nose, prompting Steve to scold him; Fiona is forced to ask Steve to leave before the situation worsens.
+Gallagher family patriarch Frank goes to the bar, where he is punched by Eddie Jackson, whose daughter Karen was caught giving fellatio to Frank's son Ian, with encouragement from his other son Lip.
+Frank returns home and punches Ian in the nose, prompting Steve, the boyfriend of Frank's eldest child Fiona, to scold him; Fiona is forced by Frank to kick Steve out.
+The following day, Frank goes missing, and the family worries, as it is the day he prepares for his disability checks, something Frank never misses.
+Frank soon wakes up in Toronto and is subsequently arrested for not carrying a passport.

-The following day, Frank goes missing.
-Fiona and her siblings express concern over Frank's whereabouts as it is the last Friday of the month, which is when Frank prepares to get his disability checks.
-Frank wakes up in Toronto and is subsequently arrested for not carrying a passport.
-As Fiona and her siblings debate on what to do as getting him a passport will take months, Steve reveals that he smuggled Frank into Canada while stealing a car, feeling he could finally solve their family issues.
-Fiona slaps him and forces him to find a way to bring him back.
-Steve gets an RV, which includes a secret smuggling compartment for Frank.
+While Fiona and her five younger siblings debate on what to do, as getting a passport for Frank could take months, Steve reveals that he smuggled Frank into Canada with his stolen car, feeling he could finally solve the family's issues.
+Fiona slaps him and demands he brings him back.
+Steve gets an RV with a secret smuggling compartment for Frank, and drives to Canada with several others.
 Meanwhile, local cop Tony Markovich asks Fiona out on a date, which she considers.
 After Steve successfully smuggles Frank back into Chicago, Fiona breaks up with him.
-He tries to win her over by getting her a new car, but she tells him she will return the money he paid for the washing machine.
+Steve tries to win her over with a new car, but Fiona tells him that the family does not need more free stuff from him, and asserts that she will pay him back for everything else he has gotten them.

-Feeling unwanted by his family, Frank decides to move out of the house, but is unable to find a new home.
-He runs into Eddie at the bar, who apologizes for his actions and buys him a beer.
-Eddie reveals that he has left Karen and her agoraphobic mother Sheila, who is mentally ill and receives disability benefits from the welfare state.
-Intrigued, Frank visits Sheila and attempts to manipulate her into letting him stay at her house.
-He eventually convinces Sheila to have sex, but is quickly taken aback by her dominatrix behavior.
+Feeling unwanted by his family and friends after they taunt him with a Canadian themed welcome party, Frank decides to move out of the house, but is unable to find a new home.
+He runs into Eddie at the bar, who apologizes for his actions and reveals that he has left Karen and her agoraphobic mother Sheila, who receives disability benefits from the welfare state.
+Intrigued, Frank visits Sheila and attempts to manipulate her into letting him stay over.
+He eventually convinces Sheila to have sex, but is quickly taken aback by her dominatrix behavior; he soon becomes accustomed to this, however.
 The next morning, Karen is dismayed to learn that Frank has officially moved into their home.